BAE-JEEON/BAE-JEEON/README.md

 ### Hi there 👋
+Hi, I’m Je-Eon Bae, a Ph.D.student in Artificial Intelligence at Postech.

+My goal is to become an engineer who maximizes economic and societal value through machine learning.
+To achieve this goal, I am researching to make machine learning technology more accessible to people from all backgrounds.

+Currently, my research is focused on two specific areas: Data-efficient Learning and Interpretable neural networks.

 <!--
 **BAE-JEEON/BAE-JEEON** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.